Pet insurance

 A customer might take their pet to a vet with signs of a condition in the first few days after a policy starts.
 You may reject a later claim for that condition, saying the customer was already aware of it.

-Pet insurance policies don’t normally cover conditions that appear within the first few days after the policy begins.
+Policies don’t normally cover conditions that appear within the first few days after the start date.
 Although we’re unlikely to say this is unfair, it is significant – so we’ll look at what you did to make sure your customer was aware.

 We wouldn’t agree that it was enough to tell the customer to read the policy document.